-In this guide, we’ll share the best places to go kayaking in and around Washington, DC, as well as some of our top recommended kayak rental companies in DC.
-We’ve also included a few of our favorite kayaking tours in DC, in case you’d like to opt for a guided experience.
+In this guide, we’ll share the best places to go canoeing and kayaking near Washington, DC, as well as some of our top recommended paddle rental companies in DC.
+We’ve also included a few of our favorite kayaking tours in DC, in case you’d prefer to opt for a guided experience.

-If you’re looking for a short, convenient kayaking adventure, there are tons of options for places to go kayaking in DC’s city limits.
-Read on for some of the best places to paddle in the capital city!
+If you’re looking for a short, convenient kayaking adventure, there are tons of options for places to go kayaking within DC’s city limits.
+Read on for some of the best places to paddle in the capital city.

 1. Georgetown

 There’s no better place to go kayaking in DC than in one of its most historic and iconic neighborhoods: Georgetown.
-Filled with charming row houses, old industrial buildings, and tree-lined streets, Georgetown is a wonderful area to spend a day.
+Filled with charming row houses, old industrial buildings, and tree-lined streets, Georgetown’s waterfront is a gem of the city.
+If you choose to try kayaking in Georgetown, you’ll be rewarded with stunning views of Georgetown University, the Kennedy Center, Theodore Roosevelt Island, and nearby Roslyn, VA.

-Where to Rent a Kayak in Georgetown: Georgetown’s kayak rental location is at the Key Bridge Boathouse, on the waterfront under the bridge.
+Where to Rent a Kayak in Georgetown: Georgetown’s kayak rental location is at the Key Bridge Boathouse, on the waterfront under the Key Bridge.
 Their rates start at $18/hour for a single kayak and $25/hour for a double kayak.

-Click here to see our complete list of kayaking gear essentials to bring with you
+Click here to read our guide to kayaking gear essentials

 Home to a marina and DC’s historic Fish Market, The Wharf is now a bustling waterfront area full of upscale restaurants, high-end apartments, and a popular concert venue, The Anthem.